SecureBoost+: Large Scale and High-Performance Vertical Federated Gradient Boosting Decision Tree

-In the Mix Tree Training Mode, every participated party will build a certain number of trees using their local features, and this procedure will be repeated until reach the max epoch or meet the stop conditions.
+In the Mix Tree Mode, every party will build a certain number of trees using their local features, and this procedure repeats until the max epoch is reached or the stop condition is met.

-While building a guest tree, the guest party side simply builds this decision tree locally, other host parties will skip this tree and wait.
-While building a host tree, the related host party will receive encrypted g/h to find the best split points with the assistant of the guest party.
-The structures of host trees and split points will be preserved on the host side while leaf weights will be saved on the guest side.
-This mode is suitable for data-balanced-distributed vertical federated learning.
-By this way, we can speed up the training by skipping the federation process.
+When the active party builds a decision tree, the active party simply builds the tree locally.
+When the tree is built in the passive party, the relevant passive party receives the encrypted g/h, assisted by the active party, to find the best split point.
+The structure of the tree and split point is retained on the passive party, while the leaf weight is retained on the active party.
+This mode is suitable for vertical federated learning under data balancing.
+In this way, the number of interactions and communication costs can be significantly reduced, thus speeding up training.
+Figure \ref{mix-tree} demonstrates the mix tree training process.